-This course is designed for you if you would like to be involved with sports coaching and the fitness industry with an emphasis on key sports development concepts.
-The course aims to develop a sound understanding of the major theoretical and practical principles associated with working in the sports industry.
+This course is designed for you if you would like to be involved with sport and the fitness industry, with an emphasis on sport science, exercise, health and lifestyle.
+The course aims to develop a sound understanding of the major theoretical and practical principles associated with working in the sport, health, exercise and fitness industry, a growing sector.
 A significant focus is placed on the skills required for effective communication, self-development and career progression.
-If you are looking to pursue a career in the sports coaching or fitness industry or you are currently employed in a sports environment and wish to combine work with study to develop your skills and knowledge to enhance your career prospects then this course may be for you.
-This course will draw on a range of industry links and local employers to provide you with extensive sports and fitness coaching experience.
+If you are looking to pursue a career in sports science or the health and fitness industry, or you are currently employed in a sports environment and wish to combine work with study to develop your skills and knowledge to enhance your career prospects, then this course may be for you.
+This course will draw on a range of industry links and local employers to provide you with vocational experience.
 Work placements may be offered during the programme to provide direct industry experience in an area of your choice, developing and enhancing your employment prospects.

-• A* to C grade (Grade 9-4) in GCSE English and Maths – strongly recommended
+• A* to C grade (grade 9-4) in GCSE English and Maths is strongly recommended

-If you do not hold GCSE Maths and English at Grade C (Grade 4-5) or above then it is strongly recommended that you study these before starting on a Higher National Certificate, both to support your study and to allow you to progress to higher education.
-On receipt of your application to study this course you will be invited to attend an admissions interview with a member of the teaching team to discuss the course and its requirements further.
+If you do not hold GCSE maths and English at Grade C (grade 4) or above then it is strongly recommended that you study these before starting on a Higher National Certificate, both to support your study and to allow you to progress to higher education.
+On receipt of your application to study this course, you will be invited to attend an admissions interview with a member of the teaching team to discuss the course and its requirements further.

 You will study a total of eight units throughout the HNC course.
-Three mandatory units will provide a general foundation and five specialist units will introduce you to particular sports coaching and development topics in more depth.
+Four mandatory core units will provide a general foundation and four specialist units will introduce you to particular sports science, exercise, health and lifestyle topics in more depth.

 Note: Optional units may change to meet local employment need.

-On successful completion of this course you can continue with employment or use the HNC as an entry to apply for other Higher Education qualifications e.g. HND or Bachalor Degree.
+On successful completion of this course you can continue with employment or use the HNC to apply for other Higher Education qualifications e.g. HND or Bachelor Degree.
 You can apply to university to complete a degree in a related subject; entry to the degree may be at Year 2 dependent upon the university and degree programme.
 This qualification can also be used to support a job application within a related profession.